 Your surgical or earloop mask may have a metal strip in it, and the MRI team will remove it so that you can safely have your exam with your mask in place.

-In addition to your mask, jewelry and wallets are other obvious things for technologists to catch.
-However, medical implants or devices within your body can’t be detected by the eye.
+In addition to your mask, jewelry and wallets are more obvious things for technologists to catch, but medical implants, devices or parts within your body can’t be detected by the eye.
 If you tell your imaging technologist about any questionable metal objects in your body, they can take extra steps by contacting the radiologist to give the OK, if necessary.

 3. We Want Your Imaging Appointment to Be Convenient